 The Legal Ombudsman has published new Guidance setting out their approach during the COVID-19 pandemic which you can see on their website

 This states: “The Legal Ombudsman is aware that there are certain areas of law, such as conveyancing and litigation, which may be particularly impacted by the COVID-19 situation.
 Our Scheme Rules set out how we determine complaints and this includes giving consideration to what was good practice at the time of the act or omission.
 We are keeping up-to-date with the guidance which has been issued by regulators and professional bodies and will use these as a basis for determining expectations and what was deemed good practice at the specific point in time.
 This will allow us to take account of the changing landscape and advice to providers and the public through the period.”

-In line with Government advice, the CLC has moved to remote working.
+In line with Government advice, the CLC continues with remote working.
 However, we continue our work as usual and we can be contacted through the usual channels, for any advice or support you may need.

-Calls to CLC office numbers are currently being forwarded so it may take more than one attempt to reach us by phone, but be reassured that we are here Thanking you for your patience.
+Calls to CLC office numbers are currently being forwarded so it may take more than one attempt to reach us by phone, but be reassured that we are here.

 In light of the rapid increase in staff working away from the office, the National Cyber Security Centre (NCSC) has produced a guide on Home working: preparing your organisation and staff.

 With businesses having to adapt to remote working for the foreseeable future, the NCSC has produced a new guide Moving your small business from the physical to the digital to support The guide will help you determine how ready your business is for this digital transition and point the way to any new cyber security measures you should put in place.